 National policies with the National Planning Policy Framework (NPPF) is a material consideration that might mean a decision should be made contrary to the development plan.
-It also comprises the regional development plan, if still extant.

 For guidance on the formation and content of local development plans and neighbourhood plans see the Planning for the Historic Environment section.

 (2) Paragraph 35, National Planning Policy Framework, Ministry of Housing, Communities & Local Government, June 2021

 (3) Paragraph 219, National Planning Policy Framework, Ministry of Housing, Communities and Local Government, July 2021

 (4) Paragraph 48, National Planning Policy Framework, Ministry of Housing, Communities & Local Government, June 2021

 (6) Paragraph 30, National Planning Policy Framework, Ministry of Housing, Communities & Local Government, June 2021